leoheck/kiri-docker/README.md

 # Example

-This example launches kiri (docker), passing the path of the project and kiri `-r` flag to clean old files.
+This example launches kiri (docker), passing the path of the project path and a parameter `-r` of kiri to remove old files before of running it.

 ```bash
 kiri "/home/lheck/Documents/assoc-board" -r